Alex Chassanoff is a CLIR/DLF Postdoctoral Fellow in the Program on Information Science and continues a series of posts on software curation.

 The challenges facing the GRAPPLE team at the time of coding and development would be be interesting to revisit today.
-One obstacle to successful implementation noted by the team were the existing limitations of graphical display environments.
-In their final technical report on the project from 1984, the GRAPPLE team describes the potential of desktop icons for identifying objects and their representational qualities.
+One obstacle to successful implementation that the team notes were the existing limitations of graphical display environments.
+In their final technical report on the project from 1984, the GRAPPLE team note the potential of desktop icons for identifying objects and their representational qualities.

 Our conclusion is that icons have very significant potential advantages over symbols but that a large investment in learning is required of each person who would try to exploit the advantages fully.
 As a practical matter, symbols that people already know are going to win out in the short term over icons that people have to learn in applications that require more than a few hundred identifiers.
 Eventually, new generations of users will come along and learn iconic languages instead of or in addition to symbolic languages, and the intrinsic advantages of icons as identifiers (including even dynamic or kinematic icons) will be exploited.

-Some fundamental dynamics in the study of human-computer interaction remain relatively unchanged despite advances in technology; namely, the powerful relationship between representational symbols and the production of knowledge/knowledge structures.
+Despite technological advancement, some fundamental dynamics in human-computer interaction remain relatively unchanged; namely, the powerful relationship between representational symbols and the production of knowledge/knowledge structures.
 What might it look like to bring to life today software that was conceived in the early days of personal computing?
 Such aspirations are certainly possible.
 Consider the journey of the Apollo 11 source code, which was transcribed from digitized code printouts and then put onto Github.
 One can even simulate the Apollo missions using a virtual Apollo Guidance Control (AGC).

 These descriptions are useful for illuminating how software was conceived and designed to be a functional abstraction.
 Such revelations may be particularly relevant in the current climate – where debates over algorithmic decision making are rampant.
 As the new media scholar Wendy Chun asks, “What is software if not the very effort of making something intangible visible, while at the same rendering the visible (such as the machine) invisible?”